shanshanwang-math/shanshanwang-math.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Mathematics, Budapest University of Technology and Economics, 2027 (expected)
+* Ph.D in Mathematics, University of Szeged, 2027 (expected)

 Publications